peta-byte/Testing-Waters/README.md

 # Testing Waters

-This is a simple app per Mr. Dawson's Getting Started course for React Native on Pluralsight.
+This is a simple app per Reggie Dawson's Getting Started course for React Native on Pluralsight.
 Some aspects have been adjusted.
 To use these files to run this app:

 Ideally, go over the course but...you can: